-The General Data Protection Regulation issued by the European Union (“GDPR”) and effective 25 May, 2018, refers to the protection of the privacy rights of individuals (for example, tighter restrictions around consent, the right to be forgotten, the type and amount of personal data that can be utilized, data access and security, etc.) beyond those protections that have already been in place for some time in the European Union and in many other countries around the world.
+The General Data Protection Regulation issued by the European Union (“GDPR”) and effective 25 May, 2018, refers to the protection of the privacy rights of individuals (for example, tighter restrictions around consent, the right to be forgotten, the type of and amount of personal data that can be utilized, data access and security, etc.) beyond those protections that have already been in place for some time in the European Union and in many other countries around the world.

 As such, the protection of personal data is a top priority.